 "The way you shine as a DevOps engineer is by improving information back to the product team," said Nathaniel Felsen, DevOps engineer at Medium.com, a blogging platform provider in San Francisco.
 Insights into app performance in production make everyone on the DevOps team better at their job.

 Some turn to popular products such as AppDynamics App IQ and New Relic to bring development and ops teams onto the same page for DevOps incident response.
 Open source Prometheus is a favorite to monitor Kubernetes clusters.
 Metrics monitoring tools also lay the groundwork for AIOps, an automated infrastructure management approach that incorporates machine learning and artificial intelligence techniques.

 DevOps teams must communicate efficiently to quickly address problems in production.
 Here, ChatOps tools from Slack and Atlassian's HipChat are the most popular choices.
-The open source Slack tool has a free version, while HipChat offers enterprise auditability features and integrations into ticketing and job creation systems such as Atlassian's Jira.
+The open source Slack tool has a free version, while HipChat offers enterprise auditability features and integrations into ticketing and job systems such as Atlassian's Jira.
 ChatOps tools run chatbots that issue monitoring alerts to users, and execute changes to applications and infrastructure based on commands issued in the chat interface.

 For very large organizations, ChatOps channels aren't enough -- these organizations also must organize and route voluminous application and infrastructure performance alerts across multiple teams, sometimes in multiple countries.
 PagerDuty has become an essential addition to ChatOps for the team at SPS.

 "DevOps cultures lead down the path of giving engineers more accountability, but when the ones who build apps also help maintain them, it increases the number of people available to respond to things," Domeier said.
 "For companies that also expect to use multiple tools, having a platform that gives communication orchestration on business-critical issues is really important as tool sets grow."